 7. Digital play

 There are different forms of technology that offer good content with high scope of engagement and learning for children.
-Although digital play, including video games, has limitations in terms of physical activity, it does provide cognitive stimulation when used correctly and under parental guidance.
+Although digital play, including video games, has limitations in terms of physical activity, it does provide cognitive stimulationiXTechniques or activities that help enhance vital cognitive skills, including language perception, memory, and reasoning. when used correctly and under parental guidance.

 - It creates a new level of interaction and a distinctive learning experience.